cincuranet/blog/_posts/2010-04-22-231332-mapping-and-metadata-information-could-not-be-found-for-entitytype-invalidoperationexception.md

 ---
+title: |
-title: "Mapping and metadata information could not be found for EntityType (InvalidOperationException)"
+  Mapping and metadata information could not be found for EntityType (InvalidOperationException)
 date: 2010-04-22T20:17:02Z
 tags:
   - Entity Framework